Purdue Personal Preferences Favorite Coach: Bob Knight

 High School He was a three-year letter-winner for coach Chip O'Neil at Clay High School in South Bend, Ind.... two-time first team all-conference honoree as an upperclassman, batting .444 as a junior and .390 as a junior... honorable mention all-conference as a sophomore after batting .360.

-Personal Full name is Conner Ray Hudnall... born in South Bend, Ind.... parents are Don and Michelle Hudnall... majoring in agricultural marketing.
+Personal Full name is Conner Ray Hudnall... born in South Bend, Ind.... parents are Don and Michelle Hudnall... majoring in organizational leadership and supervision.